-What can go Wrong with the HDMI Cable?
+What can go wrong with the HDMI Cable?

-- The television HDMI connection is faulty.
+- The television to HDMI connection is faulty.

 - The cable for the Roku is damaged.

-- The Roku is damaged.
+- Roku hardware is damaged.

 - There has been a temporary power problem.